bneelkamal/MachineLearning/README.md

 | **[Cars93 Preprocessing](cars93-preprocessing/)** | Prepares the Cars93 dataset for ML by cleaning, encoding, and splitting data. | Pandas, NumPy, Scikit-learn |
 | *More to come!* | Check back as I add new projects regularly! | TBD |

-> **Pro Tip**: Add your own projects to this table—details are in each project’s README!

 ---